 Greening a mountain is no cheap task either.
 So far, Zhang has put 1.1 billion yuan ($157.28 million) of his own money into the project.
 He is currently over 100 million yuan ($14.28 million) in debt.

 Liu Xiaolin, an accountant on Zhang’s team, revealed that it cost 550 yuan ($78.64) to plant one tree there in 2010, which was ten times higher than the cost elsewhere.
 For these past years, at least 50 million yuan ($7.14 million) is needed for maintenance and upgrading each year.

 Zhang has suffered injuries and developed illnesses from his extensive labor for the mountain.
 He was also once estranged from his wife and children for being away from home for months.
 Zhang confessed to having thought of giving up at least a hundred times, but he persisted.

 As of 2020, Zhang stated that they had completed 70% of their goal, treated 190 abandoned mines, and cleared five of the seven landfill sites.
 His project has increased the plantation rate from less than 30% to about 70%.
 Zhang plans to complete his task in five years.

 “I do not regret what I’ve been doing.
 Instead, I am very proud of what I’ve achieved,” Zhang said.

-In the past decade, the once desolate mountain is now occupied with a 13-square kilometer forest park.
-It is a popular tourism spot to stage events, cycle, run marathons and watch cherry blossoms with more than 3 million tourists annually.
+In the past decade, the once desolate mountain is now occupied by a 13-square kilometer forest park.
+It is a popular tourist spot to stage events, cycle, run marathons and watch cherry blossoms with more than 3 million tourists annually.
 The mountain is now covered by about 5.5 million bamboo, cypress, cherry blossom, and plum trees.

 Zhang Junping has high hopes for a brighter future.
 He believes more tourists and investment will come soon.
 In the meantime, the work goes on.